Philip Johnson: Honors

 In 1978, Johnson was awarded an American Institute of Architects Gold Medal.
 In 1979, he became the first recipient of the Pritzker Architecture Prize the most prestigious international architectural award.

 In 1991, Johnson received the Golden Plate Award of the American Academy of Achievement.

 Personal life

 Johnson was gay.
 He came out publicly in 1993, and was regarded as "the best-known openly gay architect in America".

 In 1934, Philip Johnson began his first serious relationship with Jimmie Daniels, a cabaret singer.
-The relationship lasted only one year.
+The relationship lasted one year.

 Johnson died in his sleep at his Glass House retreat on January 25, 2005, at the age of ninety-eight.
 His partner of 45 years, David Whitney, died later that year at age 66.

 Johnson was among the public figures at the core of the effort to save Olana, the home of Frederic Edwin Church, before it was dedicated a National Historic Landmark in 1965 and subsequently became a New York State Historic Site.

 In his will Johnson left his residential compound to the National Trust for Historic Preservation.
 It is now open to the public.